App version: 0.1.0

 What Is a Credit Card?

 Consumers can use credit cards to make purchases or get cash advances up to a predetermined limit.
 Then, they’ll pay back the amount owed either all at once or over time.
-If the cardholder doesn’t pay off the balance (the total amount owed) in full each month, how credit cards work is that the finance company that issued the card will charge interest on the borrowed money.
-The issuer also may charge an annual fee for the card, whether the cardholder uses it or not.Credit card debt is called revolving debt, because there’s no set date for when the account must be completely paid off and closed.
+If the cardholder doesn’t pay off the balance (the total amount owed) in full each month, the finance company that issued the card will charge interest on the borrowed money.
+The issuer also may charge an annual fee for the card, whether the cardholder uses it or not.Credit cards are a form of revolving credit because there’s no set date for when the account must be completely paid off and closed.
 The balance can go up and down, over and over, for months, years or even decades.

 Steps to Consider Before Applying for a Credit Card

-If you have a steady income and a decent credit record, you likely will be able to qualify for some kind of credit card.
-(For instance, there are credit cards for fair credit out there.)
-But before you fill out an application, there are a couple steps you may want to take:
+If you have a steady income and a decent credit record, you likely will be able to qualify for some kind of credit card, but before you fill out an application, there are a couple steps you may want to take:

 • Check out your credit card options and get prequalified: With the above information in hand, you can compare credit cards to find one that would be a good fit for you.
 You may even consider going through the prequalification process with a few lenders to see what card offers they have for you.